-UPON RETURN

 Once you conclude your program, there are several items that need to be done in order to complete the program process:

-ARRIVAL TO THE U.S.

-Inform IE of your arrival and your group's arrival to the U.S. In the case that the group departs back home before you do, be sure to follow up on the status of their arrival and keep us informed.
-ACADEMICS Upon program completion, the students need to be aware of any class meetings or assignments that need to be completed.
+Arrival to the U.S. - Inform IE of your arrival and your group's arrival to the U.S. In the case that the group departs back home before you do, be sure to follow up on the status of their arrival and keep us informed.

+Academics - Upon program completion, the students need to be aware of any class meetings or assignments that need to be completed.
 Once the course is complete, the faculty must submit grades to the Office of the University Registrar.
 The faculty needs to be aware of the deadline to submit grades.
 Grades for students dismissed from the study abroad program are left at the discretion of the lead faculty.

-PROGRAM EVALUATIONS The faculty and the student must complete a program evaluation.
+Program Evaluations - The faculty and the student must complete a program evaluation.
 IE will send the faculty the electronic evaluation form.
 The evaluation responses will serve to improve our programs.

-TRAVEL EXPENSES Organize and submit your receipts to IE within 2 weeks upon return.
+Travel Expenses - Organize and submit your receipts to IE within 2 weeks upon return.
 Be sure to submit the receipts in a timely manner as taxes may be imposed after a certain number of days.
 All allowable expenses that wish to be claimed need to have a receipt.

-INCIDENT REPORT Submit the Student Incident Report Form to IE.
+Student Incident Report Form - Submit the Student Incident Report Form to IE.

-OFFICE MEETING Schedule a meeting with IE to go over the program and start thinking of the possibility of leading a program during a future session.
-OFFICE RESPONSIBILITIES International Engagement will assist the faculty through the entire study abroad process and ensure that all program participants are ready for their international experience.
-PROGRAM DEVELOPMENT Consult with faculty member on program proposal and design.
-Advise on study abroad policies and procedures.
-PROGRAM MARKETING Creating program posters and flyers.
-Create and update webpage with program information.
-PROGRAM ADMINISTRATION Collaborate with faculty to develop program budget and set program fee.
-Develop program agreement with provider and coordinate approval process.
-Send acceptance information to students.
-Ensure that students comply with pre-departure requirements.
-Manage and collect student information and forms.
-Provide program roster and student needs to faculty.
-Travel approval process for faculty and group.
-Create program budgets and send to the Office of Financial Aid.
-Fee assessment and monitor of student balances.
-Process invoices and payments.
-Assist with program evaluation.
-PROGRAM LOGISTICS Collaborate with faculty and third-party provider to plan program.
-Serve as primary contact with third-party provider to coordinate logistical arrangements.
-SAFETY PROTOCOLS Provide pre-departure meeting for faculty and students.
-Enroll participants in health insurance with evacuation and repatriation benefits.
-GENERAL INFORMATION The Office of International Engagement (IE) will guide students throughout every stage of their study abroad process and experience.
-For any questions, students may contact IE. OFFICE OF INTERNATIONAL ENGAGEMENT CONTACT LIST Triana Valdez Director Diana C. Valdez Associate Director Jessica Chandarlis International Student Advisor jessica.chandarlis@tamiu.edu triana@tamiu.edu diana.valdez@tamiu.edu Office Location: Student Center 124 Office Number: 956-326-2282 Office Email: international@tamiu.edu TAMIU EMERGENCY CONTACT INFORMATION University Police Department 956-326-2911 Title IX Concerns 956-326-2857 Lorissa M. Cortez Director lorissam.cortez@tamiu.edu Office of Student Counseling and Disability Services 956-326-2230 TRAVEL SOURCES U.S. Department of State: www.travel.state.gov Centers of Disease Control & Prevention: www.cdc.gov Currency Converter: www.oanda.com Health Insurance: www.culturalinsurance.com
+Meet with IE - Schedule a meeting with IE to go over the program and start thinking of the possibility of leading a program during a future session.

+IE Responsibilities

+International Engagement will assist the faculty through the entire study abroad process and ensure that all program participants are ready for their international experience.

+Program Development

+- Consult with faculty member on program proposal and design - Advise on study abroad policies and procedures

+Program Marketing

+- Creating program posters and flyers - Create and update webpage with program information

+Program Administration

+- Collaborate with faculty to develop program budget and set program fee - Develop program agreement with provider and coordinate approval process

+- Send acceptance information to students - Ensure that students comply with pre-departure requirements - Manage and collect student information and forms - Provide program roster and student needs to faculty - Travel approval process for faculty and group - Create program budgets and send to the Office of Financial Aid - Fee assessment and monitor of student balances - Process invoices and payments - Assist with program evaluation

+Program Logistics

+- Collaborate with faculty and third-party provider to plan program - Serve as primary contact with third-party provider to coordinate logistical arrangements

+Safety Protocols

+- Provide Pre-departure meeting for faculty and students health, safety and procedures - Ensure that all program participants are enrolled in health insurance with evacuation and repatriation benefits